jake31may/intro-to-matlab/_episodes/07_loops.md

 ```
 Let's dissect this code first:
 1. We use `for` and `end` to let MATLAB know where the for loop begins and ends.
-2. Code in-between will be ran as many times as the loop is defined for.
+2. Code in-between will be run as many times as the loop is defined for.
 In the above example, this will be 100 times.
-3. In the first loop, radius will equal 1, and in the second two **remember that `1:100` will create a list of numbers 1 to 100**.
+3. In the first loop, the radius will equal 1, and in the second two **remember that `1:100` will create a list of numbers 1 to 100**.
 4. The loop will continue until radius = 100, then will continue to run code beyond the `end`.

 To get a better idea, let's try a simpler loop to get used to the idea: